gabrielaAlv1/APP/README.md

-# Mobile App project
+# Qt Gui Calculator
 **Autor:Gabriela Alvarez**
-//APPS name: Fun finder
+//APPS name: Caculator
 //I will be creating an App to implement skills like OOP from my programming 2 class.
-//The app will display fun activities to do around town acording to the dates and location.
+//This project will be a simple calculator with functions like Add, substract, multiply and divide.